zhichen98/zhichen98.github.io/index.md

 <link href="/public/css/bootstrap.css" rel="stylesheet" />
 ### About

-I am a graduating M.S. student in <a href="https://eecs.berkeley.edu/">Electrical Engineering and Computer Sciences</a> at <a href="https://www.berkeley.edu/">University of California at Berkeley</a>.
+I am a graduating M.S. student in <a href="https://eecs.berkeley.edu/">Electrical Engineering and Computer Sciences</a> at <a href="https://www.berkeley.edu/">University of California, Berkeley</a>.
 I obtained my B.S. in EECS from UC Berkeley in 2019.

 Advised by Prof. <a href="https://www2.eecs.berkeley.edu/Faculty/Homepages/song.html">Dawn Song</a>, my research interests lie in the fields of deep learning and AI security.
-I have been fortunate to work with Dr. Min Du and Dr. Ruoxi Jia at the Center for Long-Term Cybersecurity, UC Berkeley.
+I have been fortunate to work with Dr. <a href="https://cltc.berkeley.edu/about-us/researchers/min-du/">Min Du</a> and Dr. <a href="https://cltc.berkeley.edu/about-us/researchers/ruoxi-jia/">Ruoxi Jia</a> at the Center for Long-Term Cybersecurity, UC Berkeley.
 My current M.S. project focuses on noisy dataset stochastic gradient descent.

-I am also an admitted Ph.D. student in Computer Science at University of Illinois at Urbana-Champaign for Fall 2020.
+I am also an admitted Ph.D. student in <a href="https://cs.illinois.edu/">Computer Science</a> at <a href="https://illinois.edu/">University of Illinois at Urbana-Champaign</a> for Fall 2020.

 <br/>
 ### Experience